OrdnanceSurvey/os-data-hub-api-tutorials/web-development/locate-toid/README.md

 ```

 So what happens in `lookUpAddress();`?
 Great question.
 1. We start a spinner in the interface.
 This is important so users know something is happening in the background, and don't get impatient or worried that the code isn't working.
-We also clear out any existing results.
+We also clear out any existing data.
 2. We grab the text value provided from the `'address-text'` element - i.e. the text input form field.
 3. We'll then call `fetchAddressFromPlaces(placesResponse);`, which will call the OS Places API and return the parsed JSON response.
 4. With the result in hand, we'll update the info box, stop the spinner, trigger an animation to fly to the address location, and highlight the building represented in the address as referenced by the Topographic Identifier, or TOID.